Biking in the South of France

 Leaving Seté, we progressed along a paved beach path for several miles before turning inland to Agde, then passing through vineyards and fields of lavender and red poppies to Cap d’Agde, a Meditteranean resort town with a Coney Island feel.
 After a frigid dip in the unheated pool and a memorably bad pizza, we turned in at our motel around the corner from the dinosaur-themed amusement park.
 We realized we were lucky to pass through before the hordes of summer arrived.

 The tour operator keeps travelers’ costs down by mostly booking modest two-star lodgings.
-Most of these were acceptable, providing clean private baths, good beds and reasonably quiet surroundings.
+Most of these were acceptable, providing clean private baths, good beds, and reasonably quiet surroundings.
 The exception was the Hotel du France in the hill town of Bezier, our next stop.
-The air conditioning did not exist; large chunks of plaster were missing from the walls; the shower doors leaky enough to create a lake on the floor and the spirit of Irma la Douce was present, though sometimes disturbed by the drunks yelling in the street below.
-Ambience — could that be a French word?
+The air conditioning did not exist; large chunks of plaster were missing from the walls; the shower doors leaky enough to create a lake on the floor; and the spirit of Irma la Douce was present, though sometimes disturbed by the drunks yelling in the street below.
+Ambiance — could that be a French word?
 The clerk was a great guy who seemed embarrassed to work there.

 Conversely, the tour operator is clearly a gourmand, choosing excellent dinner restaurants at the towns along the way.

 Bezier, like so many towns in this part of the world, has a striking cathedral at its most prominent point, overlooking the countryside.
 From here we could see the canal passing over the river, near a staircase of eight locks just outside town.